chriseckhardt/puppetconf_2013/README.md

 ## Managing Cisco Devices Using Puppet
 ### Jason Pfeifer - Cisco
 Technical difficulties with the mic

 Technical Marketing Engineer | Cisco

 Cisco Automation with Puppet and onePK

-Leon Zachary, Sunil GV
+#### Leon Zachary, Sunil GV

-Evolution of Operational Maturity from minimized cost/best effort to more of a managed approach (basic SLAs) fixes from days to hours tiered domain experts
+Evolution of Operational Maturity from minimized cost/best effort to more of a managed approach (basic SLAs)

+fixes from days to hours

+tiered domain experts

-business operations -> virtual overlay networks Business today requries self service, on demand on premise, remote, hybrid cloud gith sla good solution with Puppet
+business operations -> virtual overlay networks

+Business today requries
+self service, on demand
+on premise, remote, hybrid cloud with sla

+good solution with Puppet

 Let business operations drive the network

-Type 1 automating existing tasks
+* Type 1 automating existing tasks
-Type 2 automating new tasks
+* Type 2 automating new tasks
-Type 3 automation as integral solution
+* Type 3 automation as integral solution

 Opening up the API, "What if the 'User' is a Software app?"